please call: +31 (0)50 367 71 97

 Non-EU/EEA highly skilled employees and their families no longer need to register separately with the Municipality and the Immigration Service (IND), but can obtain their residence permits and citizen service numbers (BSN) in one meeting at the International Welcome Center North in Groningen.
 This is a significant improvement on the 1-6 week time frame it usually takes to register.

-Appointments must be made in advance and are held on Tuesday and Thursday afternoons, from 13:00 – 16:00 hrs.
+Appointments must be made in advance and are held on Tuesday and some Thursday afternoons, from 13:00 – 16:00 hrs.

 Citizens of the EU/EEA or Switzerland do not need a residence permit to stay in the Netherlands if their stay is based on the EC Treaty, but they are still required to register with their local Municipality.
 If EU/EEA or Swiss citizens work for a recognized sponsor and live in one of the associated Municipalities, then they can also use the accelerated procedure to register and obtain a BSN at the International Welcome Center North.